ThomasFinnern/j4_ajax_test_component/README.md

  * return with echo before
  * return with several of above at the same time

-The results will displayed in seperate areas
+> The results will be displayed in separate areas of the form.<br>
+> There will be selectors to choose different server handlings.

+PS: Component created using Joomla!4 boilerplate on [github astrid X](https://github.com/astridx/boilerplate)